FrostyDesigner/SheetSetManagerPlugIn/README.md

 ![alt text](https://github.com/FrostyDesigner/SheetSetManagerPlugIn/blob/master/SheetSet3.png)

 This plugin curently renames the sheet numbers based on user provided parameters instead of user needing to rename sheets one at a time.

+This concludes the scope of this customer request so no further functionality was added.
+Howver the connection to AutoCAD Sheet Set Manager has been established so additional tools could be added with minimal effort.